StakeNow/tzip/drafts/draft-sign-in-with-tezos.md

     [ LF %s"Request ID: " request-id ]
     [ LF %s"Resources:"
     resources ]

 domain = authority
   ; From RFC 3986:
   ;     authority     = [ userinfo "@" ] host [ ":" port ]
   ; See RFC 3986 for the fully contextualized
   ; definition of "authority".

-namespace = "tezos"
+namespace = "tezos" / "Tezos"
   ; See README in CANs for Tezos

-account-address = "tz" 34*34HEXDIG
+account-address = "tz" 34*34ALPHADIGIT
   ; Must also conform to capitalization
   ; See CAIP-10 for valid
   ; where applicable (EOAs).

 statement = *( reserved / unreserved / " " )
   ; See RFC 3986 for the definition
   ; of "reserved" and "unreserved".
   ; The purpose is to exclude LF (line break).

-uri = URI
-    ; See RFC 3986 for the definition of "URI".

 version = "1"